VRHIKKY/VketCloudSDK_Documents/docs/VKCComponents/VKCNodeMeshCollider.en.md

     ![HEOMeshCollider_2](img/HEOMeshCollider_2.jpg)

-2. When setting a VKC Node Mesh Collider component, [HEOCollider](./HEOCollider.md) will be automatically attached.
+2. When setting a VKC Node Mesh Collider component, [VKC Node Collider](./VKCNodeCollider.md) will be automatically attached.
 This component is essential for VKC Node Mesh Collider and cannot be removed.

     ![HEOMeshCollider_3](img/HEOMeshCollider_3.jpg)